The average number of job applicants per vacancy has dropped in the past year, according to...

-- You must register for VAT if your sales (‘taxable supplies’) in a 12-month period are more than £83,000 (2016-17) or sales are expected to exceed this limit in the next 30 days alone.
+- You must register for VAT if your sales ('taxable supplies') in a 12-month period are more than £85,000 (since 1 April 2017) or sales are expected to exceed this limit in the next 30 days alone.

 - Register for PAYE if you are going to employ people.
 If you are paid a salary by your own company, you count as an employee subject to PAYE.